sai-abstraction/supplementary-material/README.md

 done
 ```

-The content of utility scripts that remore and restore of auxiliary invariants over all locations is as follows:
+The content of utility scripts that remore and restore auxiliary invariants over all locations is as follows:
 ```sh
 # rem-inv.sh
 sed -i '/<label kind="invariant"./d' $1